luracoin/luracoin-python/README.md

 #### Diferences with Bitcoin
 - 2 more bytes on the header (Nonce).
 - The Coinbase can be spend after 7 blocks.
-- Only P2PKH.
+- No UTXO, Luracoin uses Account Based Model
-- Block time every 15 min instead of 10 min.
+- Progressive Block time starting every 60 min and after every halving decrese the time to a maximum of 5 minutes.
 (WIP)
 - The blocksize instead of 1MB, will start at 100Kb with an increase of 20% every 8640 blocks (3 months)
 - Supply of 21 billion coins instead of 21 million.
-- No merkle tree
+- Account Balances commitment every 2 weeks.

 ## Testing